ubicucsd/bootcamp_18_19/7_Clustering.md

   IV.
 Reassign all points to their nearest center and continue reassigning + averaging until the iteration when nothing changes

+  Take a look at the cluster.KMeans functionality [over here](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) and see if you can figure out how to run the K-means algorithm on both of the datasets we generated above. **Hint:** The only parameter you need to indicate is the number of clusters.
+For the first dataset, K should be the same as the number of blobs you made earlier and for the circles you can set it to two.

 ### A few examples of Bioinformatics applications: